Elephant Nature Park

 Navaan, born at the park in October 2012, with founder Lek Chailert.

 Female elephant (Dok Ngern, 15 years, with newly born Dok Mai) (23 days).

 Elephant Nature Park is a sanctuary and rescue centre for elephants in Mae Taeng District, Chiang Mai province, northern Thailand, approximately 60 km from Chiang Mai city, co-founded by Sangduen "Lek" Chailert.
 In 2013, Erawan Elephant Retirement Park opened in western Thailand as an offshoot.
 By 2016, there were branch parks in Surin and in Cambodia, and there were plans to open a fifth park in Phuket.
 By then, the work was coordinated by the Save Elephant Foundation.

 The parks provide sanctuary for rescued elephants and operate under a business model in which tourists pay to visit and help care for the animals, and they can stay for extended periods.
+In addition to its elephant rescue work, the sanctuary has expanded its focus to include rehabilitation and care for other rescued animals such as dogs and water buffalo, reflecting its broader mission of compassionate wildlife protection.

 History

 Lek Chailert started working on elephant conservation in 1996.
-Teak logging, in which many elephants were used, had been banned in Thailand in 1989, and those elephants had been abandoned or sold for use in the tourist industry or for begging in cities.
-Elephants are also left maimed after poachers take their ivory.
+Teak logging, in which many elephants were used, was banned in Thailand in 1989, and those elephants had been abandoned or sold for use in the tourist industry or for begging in cities.
+Elephants were also left maimed after poachers took their ivory tusks.

-In the late 1990s, the government of Thailand was working to promote ecotourism in Chiang Mai Province.
+In the late 1990s, the government of Thailand worked to promote ecotourism in Chiang Mai Province.
 Tourism brought in 350 million dollars in 1997 and was the province's biggest source of revenue; the plans were controversial with the province's indigenous people however.

 By 1998, an organization called Green Tours, run by Adam Flinn, had founded Elephant Nature Park, a tourist site and reserve for rescued elephants in a valley about an hour north of Chiang Mai city, together with Chailert, who owned some of the land and leased the rest from the Thai government.
 At that time, the park featured a daily show where elephants performed tricks like balancing on one leg and playing football, and included elephant rides.
 Chailert maintained a more isolated section on one of the surrounding mountains for especially damaged animals that she called "Elephant Heaven".
 At the time, the park had 34 rescued elephants.
 Chailert's goal was to eventually end the performances and run it purely as a reserve.

 By 2002, Chailert was well known for campaigning against elephant crushing, and around that time, a documentary about the treatment of elephants in Thailand, which featured Chailert's work, was released.
-In response, PETA called for a boycott of the country until conditions there changed.
+In response, PETA called for a boycott of the country until conditions changed.